 Cash income not included in the means test

 If you are applying for a social assistance payment you must satisfy a means test.
-All your sources of income (for example, cash income, employment, capital and maintenance) are assessed in a means test by the Department of Social Protection (DSP).
+All your sources of income (for example, cash income, employment, capital and maintenance) are assessed in a means test by the Department of Employment Affairs and Social Protection (DEASP).

 However, under social welfare legislation certain items are not counted when your means are assessed for a social assistance payment.
 This document looks at cash income not included in the means test.
 More information on income not taken into account is available in our document on the means test.